 Rear door toward the roof line

-Set the swing-door end facing your eave so the crew can combine walk-in loading with ground-throw for a faster cleanup.
+Set the swing-door end facing the eave where the crew works to ensure walk-in loading and ground-throw share one path.

 Surface protection